 Instead of mulloway (Jewfish), go for mahi-mahi or Chilean Sea Bass

-Try this recipe for pan-fried mulloway fillets in lemongrass and chilli for the seamless substitution.
+Try this recipe for pan-fried mulloway fillets in lemongrass and chilli for a seamless substitution.

 If you're an eel lover, try using Spanish mackerel instead

 Eel fans out there (believe it or not, they do exist!) are fans of its rich, oily qualities.
 Unfortunately, their low populations, environmental susceptibility, unsustainable feeding practices when farmed mean they should be avoided.
 The good news is, Spanish mackerel offers similar perks, and is a more sustainable option.
 Try it for yourself with this pan-fried eel in coconut and saffron sauce.